parsontodd/leadership-README/README.md

 A little bit about leadership style, tactics, opinions, etc. This already feels a little weird.

 # Leadership style?
 When people ask me about my leadership "style," I start to get a little anxious because I can't describe my leaderhsip as a style (i.e. I'm not going to tell you I'm a servant leader and not a transformational leader).
-Rather, there are certain behaviors and traits that make up Todd Parson as human being and come through in my approach to leadership.
+Rather, there are certain behaviors and traits that make up Todd Parson as a human being and come through in my approach to leadership.

 # Self-reflection
 So if I can't put a label on my leadership style, let me share some things I've observed in my approach to leading others that you can expect from me as a leader.